 Temple’s Institute for International Law & Public Policy (IILPP) provides rich opportunities for students, professors, and members of the legal and policy-making communities to engage with one other in a robust exploration of the relationship between international law and public policy.

 Temple Law has unparalleled expertise in, experience with, and access to Chinese law, Chinese lawyers, and the Chinese legal system.
 Temple Law’s initiatives in China are premised on a collaborative relationship with our Chinese partners and designed to develop carefully-selected legal professionals who will make significant contributions to the rule of law in China.
-Temple accomplishes these goals through three distinct initiatives: the Beijing Master of Laws (LL.M.) degree program in collaboration with Tshingua University; non-degree education programming for judges and prosecutors; and scholarly roundtables and capacity building workshops in health law and experiential education.
+Temple accomplishes these goals through our Beijing Master of Laws (LL.M.) degree program in collaboration with Tsinghua University.
 Additionally, J.D. students have the opportunity to spend a semester in Beijing to learn about the legal system and culture of China at Tsinghua Law School’s study abroad program for foreign law students.